kiranjthomas/personal-site/content/posts/github-cli.md

 ## Commands

 I use aliases in my `.zshrc` file to quickly run specific `gh` commands.
-These commands open the relevant information that I want in a browser.

-If you want to see this information in your terminal, remove the `--web` CLI param.
+Some commands open the relevant information that I want in a browser.
+If you want to see this information in your terminal, remove the --web CLI param.

+### View Repo

+`gh repo view --web`

 ### Create Pull Request